LOAMRI/Slicer-DTI-ALPS/docs/index.md

 ### Using the CLI script

-If you want to execute the `DTI-ALPS` rapdly, it can be done by the Python script called: `runDTIALPS.py` that is installed with the `Slicer DTI-ALPS` extension.
+If you want to execute the `DTI-ALPS` rapidly, it can be done by the Python script called: `runDTIALPS.py` that is installed with the `Slicer DTI-ALPS` extension.

 !!! info inline end "Before execution the runDTIALPS script"